The Golden Age of Wireless: Commercial

 The Golden Age of Wireless sold very well in the US, peaking at No. 13 on the Billboard albums chart in mid-June 1983.
 In Canada the album was No. 8 for four weeks and was on the chart for twenty-one weeks, finishing No. 38 on the year-end chart.
 "She Blinded Me with Science" had already become a major hit, receiving constant radio and MTV airplay and reaching No. 5 on the Billboard Hot 100 in May, and No. 1 in Canada for two weeks.
 "Europa and the Pirate Twins" did not fare as well in the US, peaking at No. 67 in July, and No. 45 in Canada.

 Track listing

 All songs written by Thomas Dolby, except "Commercial Breakup" and "She Blinded Me With Science", by Dolby and Jo Kerr.

-1982 First UK release: Venice in Peril VIP 1001
+1982: First UK release: Venice in Peril VIP 1001

 The original UK track listing (including its reappearance on the 2009 Collector's Edition CD) is the only place one can hear the progression of "The Wreck of the Fairchild" into "Airwaves" and then into the synth version of "Radio Silence".
-"Fairchild" concludes with the sound of various electronics, including a PPG Wave Computer (an early wavetable synthesizer), which segues into the intro of "Airwaves" with no break.
+"Fairchild" concludes with the sound of various electronics, including a PPG Wave Computer (an early wave-table synthesiser), which segues into the intro of "Airwaves" with no break.
 The remnants of this transition can still be heard at the beginning of the full-length version of "Airwaves" used on other configurations of the album.